gamesensical/docs/docs/globals/client.md

   **delay** | Time in seconds to wait before calling callback.
   **callback** | The lua function that will be called after delay seconds.
   **...** | arguments that will be passed to the callback.

+Executes the callback after delay seconds, passing the arguments to it.

 #### client.draw_debug_text